 Off Campus Living

 If you are looking to live off campus, you've come to the right place!
 Before living off campus, you must first complete and submit an Off-Campus Housing Request Form to the Office of Residence Life.
-No change in residency should take place until you have received approval from the Office of Residence Life.
+No change in residency should take place, nor should a lease or contract of any kind be signed until written approval is granted from the Office of Residence Life.
 If you are seeking to live off campus for medical reasons including allergies and/or headaches, but do not meet the minimum requirements, your request will be processed through the Office of Disability Services (see bottom of page for more information regarding ADA housing requests).

 To be considered for off campus housing, you must meet one of the following criteria: